 They feed on fungi in the soil and damage the root system.

 If you want to confirm their presence, shake your pothos lightly, and watch them buzz around.

 Mature gnats easily spread around the living spaces creating trouble for the owner.

-A nasty fungus gnat infestation could make way to your bedroom and kitchen as well.
+A nasty fungus gnat infestation could also make its way to your bedroom and kitchen.

 If your pothos has aphid infestation, they could figuratively give your pothos a headache.

-They come in a variety of colors like brown, black, green, yellow, and red.
+They come in various colors, like brown, black, green, yellow, and red.
 Aphids are about 2 millimeters in size and are ovally shaped.

 They always stay in groups, mainly beneath the leaves.

 They make sure to remain out of plain sight, too clever to be an insect!
-A sticky substance secreted by aphids enables them to stay intact on the plant.
+A sticky substance secreted by aphids keeps them intact on the plant.